bcgov/PaymentCommonComponent/apps/docs/source/includes/_support.md

 # Support
-For any issues or questions related to the Common Component for Payments API, please contact the Common Component for Payments team at paymentcomponent@gov.bc.ca
+For any issues or questions related to the Common Component for Payments API, please contact our support team.